 Packaging of the documents should be a prime consideration as this is the procedure that will protect the evidence until such time as it is examined.

 For the most part, manila envelopes conforming to a slightly larger size then the document can be utilized.
 The surface of this envelope can be marked, the evidence carefully inserted and then sealed by the submitter.
 This process will obviate the need to mark the evidence itself.
 Again, care should be taken with such markings.
 An investigator’s initials, case number, date and other extraneous identifying marks can quite easily be transferred to the document inside the envelope by way of indented writing.
 This extraneous indented writing, recovered by the examiner during the course of the examination, can blend in with other viable indented writing and confuse the results.
-Of course, the same guidelines are true if the suspect document is a sheet of carbon paper or NCR paper, or is in conjunction with those materials or papers.
+Of course, the same guidelines are true if the suspect document is a sheet of carbon or NCR paper, or is in conjunction with those materials or papers.

 The nature of other types of document evidence will necessarily dictate how best to collect and preserve the evidence for submission to the forensic document laboratory.
 Common sense and an awareness of the examination to be performed should light the way.
 Of course one can always call the laboratory for specific direction.